SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 We lock eyes as the kiss plays out.
 Both of us enamored with the other's touch.

 As the kiss ends, Rainbow folds her ears back.
-She says in a low weak voice, "That was awesome!"
+She says in a low, weak voice, "That was awesome!"

 I don't let go of her.
 Instead, I pull her into a hug.
 "It was amazing," I say serenely.

 After the hug she looks into my eyes.
-"Now will you answer my questions?"
+"Now, will you answer my questions?"

 "Yes, darling."